 - Close family members and friends of birthmothers and birthfathers

-The birthparent groups take place on an as needed basis and are social in nature, with a meal provided.
+The birthparent support groups take place at The Children’s Home and pizza is provided.
 A birthparent counselor is there to facilitate.
-Contact The Children's Home for a schedule of meetings.
-We look forward to hearing from you!
+We welcome you to contact The Children’s Home for a schedule of meetings.

-The Children’s Home of Pittsburgh adoption staff recommends various books and web sites to birthparents who have placed a baby for adoption, are in the midst of the adoption process, or who are trying to decide whether placing their baby for adoption is the right choice.
+The Children’s Home of Pittsburgh’s adoption staff recommends various books and websites to birthparents who have placed a baby for adoption, are in the midst of the adoption process, or who are trying to decide whether placing their baby for adoption is the right choice.
 These sources are reliable and offer non-biased information and support.

 “Dear Birthmother” by Kathleen Silber and Phylis Speedlin